Grace

 Simple grace brings no blame.
 He attains the summit.

-Simple grace brings no blame because one attains the highest summit of true beauty.
+Simple grace brings no blame because one reaches the highest point.

 Study Notes(0)